Stop playing games: using gamification for good

-I wanted to challenge myself about how we could use gamification to rethink the way we co-design activities rather than just call something a game to make it sound cool — two things that I’m systematically guilty of…
+I really wanted to challenge myself about how we could use gameification to rethink the way we co-design activities rather than just call something a game to make it sound cool — two things that I’m systematically guilty of…

 On my left hand is a game that wants to “revolutionise gaming through giving“…while on my right hand, another initiative plans to use gaming to encourage students to map the journey of homeless people from the street to the home as you can see below.

 Both games have good intentions and for good causes, the first you can actually see how it would look in your hand and the second needs more work.
 The key difference is that it’s the latter that’s using gaming to revolutionise how we interact with homeless people, while the former just seems to be using gaming technology.

 Sometimes what the best lessons we can apply from technology is not from the tools themselves but from the behaviours they spread (someone more famous than me said something similar in a more eloquent way!).

 So I thought about some principles about how I might rethink how to develop games for policy making or changing behaviours.

 - Decide who you want to reach out to, not just in terms of who will be your “players”, but how they will benefit from using it and how they will be able to play it.

 - Research to get a better understanding to see if gaming influences behaviour in both the short and long term of the people you want to reach out to.

 - Involve people who have experienced the scenario to advise you on how design these into the game.

 - Develop a framework for people to take part.
 You could provide players with incentives and rewards, give them higher status and the ability to customise their involvement or enable them to collect social points for online transactions.